Amazon's Jeff Bezos to step down later this year | DW | 02.02.2021

 Author: Nicolas Martin

+In 2013, Bezos acquired US daily The Washington Post for $250 million (€208 million) but until now has largely been viewed as a hands-off owner.

+"As Exec Chair," his letter continued, "I will stay engaged in important Amazon initiatives but also have the time and energy I need to focus on the Day 1 Fund, the Bezos Earth Fund, Blue Origin, The Washington Post, and my other passions."

 The 57-year-old founded Amazon as an online bookstore and turned it into a behemoth that sells anything from spark plugs to cuddly toys.
-In the process, he became one of the world's richest people, with Amazon Prime also expanding into the online streaming of movies and series.
+In the process, he became one of the world's richest people, with Amazon Prime also expanding into the online streaming of movies, series and live sports.